chandler-barlow/Node-Excercise-Tracking-API/README.md

 Http://172.0.0.1:3000/
 ```

-There’s a html file with all the endpoint documentation for the api included
+There’s a html file with all the endpoint documentation for the api included in the documentation folder.
-Click that to open it and see all the requests
+Click that to open it in your browser and see all the request endpoints.
-(It’s not finished currently but ill finish it soon)
+<br/>~(It’s not finished currently but ill finish it soon)~
+<br/> The api documentation is finished for the current endpoints!

 ## Built With